 I have used every version of Windows since 3.x and this has been by far my favorite version of this OS.
 The stability of Win7 has been impressive to me, I have never had a "Blue Screen of Death" with this version.
 I like that Win7 is pretty simple to navigate and is highly stable, it's going to take a lot to get me to upgrade.

 |Graphics||DirectX 9 graphics device with WDDM 1.0 or higher driver|

 |Logical Processors (CPU Cores)||256|

 With Windows 7 Professional, fewer walls stand between you and your success.
 You can run many Windows XP productivity programs in Windows XP Mode and recover data easily with automatic backups to your home or business network.
 You can also connect to company networks effortlessly and more securely with Domain Join.
 With all the exciting entertainment features of Windows Home Premium, it's a great choice for home and for business.

 Need to use multiple languages on your PC or help protect your data with enhanced BitLocker security?
 Get Windows 7 Ultimate.

-Configure a gaming PC with the Windows 7 Professional 64-bit OEM SP1.
+Configure a quiet custom PC with the Windows 7 Professional 64-bit OEM SP1.